Very few substances can beat the likes of chlorine when it comes to sanitising a pool.

 Adding dry, granular chlorine to a swimming pool is relatively straightforward.
 You must measure the chemical, dissolve it in a bucket or similar container, and add the dissolved chlorine around the perimeter.
 Take care never to add chlorine directly to the skimmer.

-Dry chlorine usually comes in a few varieties, such as trichlor, dichlor and calcium hypochlorite.
-These typically dissolve quickly in water; however, care must be taken so that different types of chlorine are never mixed.
+Dry chlorine usually comes in several varieties, such as trichlor, dichlor and calcium hypochlorite.
+These typically dissolve quickly in water; however, care must be taken to ensure that different types of chlorine are never mixed.

 Before setting out to add chlorine to your pool, you’ll need to measure the pH and alkalinity of the pool water.
 You’ll also need a bucket or similar container to mix the chlorine, a stirring stick, and a graduated measuring cup.
 And yes, wear protective gear such as goggles and gloves.
 Now, let’s take a look at the steps to follow.